SmartX-Labs/SmartX-Mini/SmartX-Mini-2023 Collection/Experiment/Lab-1. Box/Lab#1_Box.md

   sudo ifup eno1
   ```

 We will make VM attaching vport_vFunction.
-You can think this tap as a NIC of VM.
+You can think this tap as a NIC(Network Interface Card) of VM.

 Restrart the whole interfaces 1